One thing that is common amongst busy professionals is that they all wish they could have more time.

 Most times, it’s the small incremental improvements that will add up to major benefits over a period of time.
-Rather than making dramatic changes to how we operate each day, it is helpful to look at how we are currently spending our time and look for opportunities to improve, no matter how small they are.
+Rather than making dramatic changes to how we operate each day, it’s helpful to look at how we are currently spending our time and look for opportunities to improve, no matter how small they are.

 One of the biggest lessons I’ve learnt is that our time is always allocated to something.
-Whether we use it is wisely or not, time will not stop for us.
-While we can never get more time, we can more intentional about how we spend our time.
+Whether we use it wisely or not, time will not stop for us.
+While we can never get more time, we can be more intentional about how we spend our time.

 All we have to do is to ask ourselves, “What am I spending my time on every day?”

 I remember when I had a management role during my corporate career, one of the biggest challenges I had, was managing my priorities while ensuring key business objectives were being met.
 Having many things to attend to each day like employee safely, staff attendance, customer orders, delivery schedules, quality performance, inventory levels and machine efficiencies, I found myself struggling to keep up.

 Sometimes when we are facing a challenge, it can be difficult to stop and look at what we are actually doing and how we are contributing to our situation.
 When I asked myself, “What am I actually doing every day?”
 I quickly realised that the majority of my time was taken up attending to other people’s issues.

 My direct reports were constantly interrupting me with day-to-day issues and they all started with the question, “Have you got a minute?”
 Those conversations never took just a minute.
 They would go for ten to fifteen minutes.
 Those constant interruptions were affecting my focus and productivity, which meant I was not getting my highest priority work done.